Feedback Vertex Sets in Tournaments: Upper Bound on the Maximum Number of Minimal FVSs

 Next, we bound $M(10)$ by means of $M(n)$ for $n\leq 9$.
 Let $W$ be a maximal transitive vertex set of $T\in \mathcal T^*_{10}$.
 Then either $v^* \in W$ or $v^* \notin W$, where $v^*$ is a vertex with score $s_{10}$.
 There are at most $M(s_{10}) \le M(9)$ maximal transitive vertex sets $W$ such that $v^* \in W$ and at most $M(9)$ such sets $W$ for which $v^* \notin W$.
 As $(2M(9))^{1/10}=86^{1/10}< 1.5612$, the proof follows for all tournaments with at most 10 vertices.

 For the rest of this section we consider tournaments with $n\geq 11$ vertices.
-Let $T = (V,A)$ be a strong tournament on $n\geq 11$ vertices; we will show that $f(T)\leq \beta^n$.
-The proof considers four main cases and several subcases with respect to the minimum and maximum score of the tournament.

-We provide a complete proof of the upper bound on the maximum number of minimal feedback vertex set in tournaments.

-Let $T = (V,A)$ be a strong tournament on $n\geq 11$ vertices and let $s = (s_1,\hdots,s_n)$ be the score sequence of $T$.
+Let $T = (V,A)$ be a strong tournament on $n\geq 11$ vertices and let $s = (s_1,\hdots, s_n)$ be the score sequence of $T$.
 We will show that $f(T)\leq \beta^n$.
 The proof considers four main cases and several subcases with respect to the minimum and maximum score of the tournament.
 To avoid a cumbersome nesting of cases, whenever inside a given case we assume that none of the earlier cases applies.
 By $W$ we denote a maximal transitive vertex set of $T$.\\